-Figure 41 shows the occurrence rate of both modeled and historical land-falling hurricanes in Florida.
+Figure 38 shows the occurrence rate of both modeled and historical land-falling hurricanes in Florida.
 The figure shows a high level of agreement between historical and modeled occurrences.
-A chi-square goodness-of-fit test, for the number of years with 0, 1, and 2 or more hurricanes per year (4 bins each with 5 or more occurrences giving 3 degrees of freedom), gives a p-value of approximately 0.512.
+We also conducted a chi-square test to test whether the historical and modeled landfall occurrence rates were equal.
+The historical number of years with 0, 1, 2, and 3 or more hurricanes per year (4 bins each with 5 or more occurrences giving 3 degrees of freedom) were compared to the corresponding modeled number of years resulting in a chi-squared test statistic of 2.305 and a p-value of approximately 0.512, indicating that there was no significant difference between the two.
 A comparison of landfalls by region and intensity is given in Form M-1.
 The modeled results are consistent with the historical record, especially given the large uncertainty in the historical observations.

-Figure 41.
+Figure 38.
 Comparison of modeled vs. historical occurrences.

-Figure 42.
+Figure 39.
 Comparison between the modeled and observed Willoughby and Rahn (2004) B data set.

 The random error term for the Holland B is modeled using a Gaussian distribution with a standard deviation of 0.286.
-Figure 42 shows a comparison between the Willoughby and Rahn (2004) B data set (see Standard M-2.1) and the modeled results (scaled to equal the 116 measured occurrences in the observed data set).
+Figure 39 shows a comparison between the Willoughby and Rahn (2004) B data set (see Standard M-2.1) and the modeled results (scaled to equal the 116 measured occurrences in the observed data set).
 The modeled results with the error term have a mean of about 1.38 and are consistent with the observed results.
 The figure indicates a high level of agreement, and the chi-square goodness-of-fit test gives a p-value about 0.57, using 8 degrees of freedom (re-binning to 11 bins and two estimated parameters).
 A KS goodness-of-fit yields a p-value of 0.845 (ks=0.057).